-At least one boundary condition must be declared in the model, otherwise the computation fails with a difficult to interpret
+At least one boundary condition must be declared in the model, otherwise the computation fails with a difficult to interpret error message such as

 Cannot Compute Jacobian Matrix F.

 A better error message will be posted in a future version.